Media, elections and good governance

 MISA’s role in fair elections

-MISA regularly convenes missions to observe the conduct of the media and electoral bodies during elections and MISA’s network of Chapters play an active role in monitoring freedom of expression violations in their respective countries during election periods.
-We have also advocated for governments to uphold journalists’ safety and rights to freedom of expression and access to information in their election reporting.
+The MISA chapters play an active role in monitoring freedom of expression violations in their respective countries during the election period.
+They also advocate for governments to uphold the safety of journalists and their rights to freedom of expression and access to information when reporting on elections.